minexew/minexew.github.io/_posts/2020-05-10-templeos-loader-part3.md

 - each task has a hash table of loaded symbols (inherited by sub-tasks) that needs to be pre-filled to satisfy the imports of a BIN file
 - code can be only loaded into the low 2 GiB of address space
 - There is no _.bss_.
 You want a variable, you pay for it.
 - There is no split between _.data_, _.rodata_ and _.text_ either.
-Everything is one big blob that must be readable, writable and executable at the same time.
+Everything is one big blob that is readable, writable and executable at the same time.
+A security nightmare, but also simple and straightforward.

 The following calling convention is observed in HolyC code and when interacting with it: